I have had a genius idea.

 The animation is identical to Peppa Pig.
 The narrator/voice structure is similar enough to Peppa to lure an unsuspecting 2 year old in, and the sound track is not quite as irritating…yet.
 Enough of a difference for her to raise a suspicious eyebrow, but not dramatic enough for her to refuse to watch it.

 But the biggest bonus is that the characters are generally NICE to each other.
 Yes there are mishaps and magic tricks going wrong etc, and Wise Old Elf and Nanny Plum have some serious issues to get over, but in general, it is entertaining.
+In fact, I am not afraid to say that Nanny Plum is a legend.
+She speaks the truth Mammies.
+She is fablis.

 And there is no whiny, annoying, bold little bad example in it.